TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelCrud.md

 Without the Table attribute, the table name will have to be specified in every call in the repository.

+Other information such as primary keys are read from the database's metadata.

 @snippet cs [..\Recipes.Tortuga.Chain\SingleModelCrud\SingleModelCrudRepository.cs] SingleModelCrudRepository

 ## Entity Framework Core